Straight-Path-Solutions/sp_CheckSecurity/README.md

 <p>
 We note this because if you have ANY database level triggers or other fun features enabled to track the addition of members to Logins then you, dear user, assume any responsibility for any subsequent action from this brief addition.
 Please don't say we didn't warn you.

-# What do the Vulnerability Levels mean?
+# What do the Importance Levels mean?

 **0 - Information only**.
 This is stuff you should know about your instances like version and service account used, but if you don't know it…well, now you do.<p>

-**1 - High vulnerability requiring action**.
+**1 - High vulnerability requiring action or review**.
 These are the issues that could most likely lead to your company being front page news for all the wrong reasons.
-If your instances have any results at this level then we recommend cancelling that 3-martini lunch and instead huddling with your team to figure out when to address these issues.<p>

-**2 - High vulnerability to review**.
-These include settings and assigned permissions you should review soon, if not immediately.
+If your instances have any results at this level then we recommend cancelling that 3-martini lunch and instead huddling with your team to figure out when to address these issues.
+This also includes settings and assigned permissions you should review soon, if not immediately.
 These findings may not necessarily indicate a clear vulnerability, but we've found unexpected vulnerabilities in these categories at many, many clients.<p>

-**3 - Potential vulnerability to review**.
+**2 - Potential vulnerability to review**.
 These are configurations or assigned permissions you may be using that could lead to problems for users.
 Or maybe they're just required for your applications.
 Either way, we recommend reviewing these to make sure these are correct.<p>

-**4 – Low vulnerability with recommended action**.
+**3 – Low vulnerability with recommended action**.
 These are typically security inconsistencies that should be addressed.
 They aren't likely to cause problems, but you should clean up the mess.

 # What are the requirements to use sp_CheckSecurity?